Antoneeo/text-compressor/README.md

 This can help to work with AI at the development of a full source code project.

 This tool can however be used whenever is useful to transfer a folder by translating it to a text file.

+A windows OS executable binary can be found in the dist folder.